 Croton plants stiff, leathery leaves in bold colors of yellow, pink, red, orange and green make it a beautiful and popular house plant.
-Another common name for croton plant is Joseph's Coat.
+Its varied colors give it another common name, Joseph's Coat.

-The croton plant (shown at left) is one of the most dramatic we've seen.
-Warm tropical colors and exotic lobed leaves make it a beautiful addition to any brightly lit room.
+The croton plant shown here is one of the most dramatic we've seen.
+Warm tropical colors and exotic patterned leaves make 'Petra' a knockout in any brightly lit room.

 Too tall?
 Top them.
-The plants are naturally bushy, so they shouldn't need pruning.
+Croton plants are naturally bushy, so they shouldn't need pruning.
 If they get too big, you can cut them back in spring and propagate the stem cuttings.

 To repot...or not?
 Repot in spring, moving to a pot only 1 size larger.
 You can control croton plant's size by keeping it in the same container, so that its roots are confined.
+Get the steps to repotting your houseplant here.
 When the plant reaches the size you want, top-dress annually instead.

 Are croton plants poisonous?
 Oh, yes.
 A member of the Euphorbia family, this plant has poisonous sap.
 Don't be afraid of crotons, but take some precautions.
 Keep croton away from children and pets and wear gloves while handling it.